sarumanbeef/Rubiks_Cube_Solver_LM/README.md

 # Low Memory Kociemba Two-Phase Rubik's Cube Solver

-An optimized, single threaded C++ implementation of Kociemba's Algorithm
+An optimized, single threaded C++ implementation of Kociemba's Algorithm while maintaing a tiny memory footprint of **~3MB of RAM**.

 ## Highlights
 * **Optimal Solution:** The engine first quickly comes with an optimal solution equal to or less than 20 moves.